 Poultry sector is one of the fastest growing agricultural sub-sectors for global meat production and consumption.
-Bangladesh posses a large and rapidly expanding poultry sector.
-There are about 242.86 million chickens are available in Bangladesh (BBS, 2012).
-The normal requirement of animal protein as meat for a human is about 62.5 gm per day.
+Bangladesh possesses a large and rapidly expanding poultry sector.
+There are about 320.6 million chickens are available in Bangladesh (BBS, 2016) on which Raozan, Chittagong district has total 0.4 million chickens (Personal communication, DLS, 2018).
+The normal requirement of animal protein as meat for a human is about 62.5 gm per day (BER, 2013).
 Poultry rearing plays an important role for improving the nutritional status of the Bangladeshi people through reducing the gap of protein supply within a short period of time.
 Therefore, to meet up the protein scarcity within shortest possible time, emphasis should be given on intensive poultry farming.
 Before 3 decades poultry was reared as a backyard farming system and a few numbers of poultry was reared by the rural people for their own consumption of meat and eggs.
 Nowadays the commercial poultry become popular for income generation, employment opportunity.
 Poultry plays an important role in the economic development of the country.
-Bangladesh has a long historical record of raising poultry under traditional back yard system.

 However, the growth of commercial poultry was started after eighties and then it has been growing very fast.
 In early nineties a number of private farms started to produce commercial day-old broiler and layer chicks in the country.
 The commercial poultry farming is getting more popularity, huge employment opportunities are being created among the rural farmers, retailers, traders, various support servicemen, businessmen etc. A total 5 million people are working in this sector of different farm size (Saleque, 2007).
+Proper management ensures efficient production and good quality products (meat and eggs).
+This is accomplished by controlling diseases, maintaining feed efficiency, proper handling of wastes, and proper sanitizing of the poultry house (Islam et al., 2014).